Keolis is the world’s leading operator of trams and automatic metro systems

 Internationally

-Keolis is the Global leader in tramways and automated metros.
-Today, the Group operates 26 tram networks and 9 automated metro networks, including the world’s largest in Melbourne (29 lines and over 250 km of track).
+Keolis is the global leader in tramways and automated metros.
+Today, the Group operates 26 tram networks and 8 automated metro networks.

 Learn more about our international operations here